microsoft/vscode-docs/docs/supporting/faq.md

 ## Technical Support

-You can ask questions and search for answers on [Stack Overflow](https://stackoverflow.com/questions/tagged/vscode), provide suggestions on [UserVoice](http://go.microsoft.com/fwlink/?LinkID=533482), and enter issues directly in our [GitHub repository](https://github.com/Microsoft/vscode/issues).
+You can ask questions and search for answers on [Stack Overflow](https://stackoverflow.com/questions/tagged/vscode) and enter issues and feature requests directly in our [GitHub repository](https://github.com/Microsoft/vscode/wiki/Submitting-Bugs-and-Suggestions).

 If you'd like to contact a professional support engineer, you can open a ticket with the [Microsoft assisted support team](https://support.microsoft.com/en-us/assistedsupportproducts).